What Is Love: In popular culture

+In 1994, "What Is Love" served as the soundtrack to the memorable climax of the "Life of Brian" episode of My So-Called Life, in which Rickie Vasquez and Delia Fisher dance together at their high school's World Happiness Dance.

-In the late 1990s, the song was featured in the popular, recurring Saturday Night Live "Roxbury Guys" sketches, in which the characters Steve and Doug Butabi (played by Will Ferrell and Chris Kattan, respectively) would wildly bob their heads to the track as they went out nightclubbing and had misadventures.
+In the late 1990s, the song was featured in the popular, recurring Saturday Night Live "The Roxbury Guys" sketches, in which the characters Steve and Doug Butabi (played by Will Ferrell and Chris Kattan, respectively) would wildly bob their heads to the track as they went out nightclubbing and had misadventures.
 Typically the song would play throughout the sketch, following the brothers wherever they went.
 The Butabis were sometimes joined by other head-bobbing club-goers portrayed by the show's guests hosts, such as Jim Carrey.
 In 1998, the sketches spawned a film, A Night at the Roxbury, which prominently featured the song.
 In the mid-2000s, the sketch became a popular internet meme.

 "What Is Love" was also used in the 2013 video game Saints Row IV.

-The song was used in the Disney+ series Percy Jackson and the Olympians.

-In 1994, "What Is Love" served as the soundtrack to the memorable climax of the "Life of Brian" episode of My So-Called Life, in which Rickie Vasquez and Delia Fisher dance together at their high school's World Happiness Dance.

 The song was also sung by Ulysses Klaue (played by Andy Serkis) while being interrogated by Everett K. Ross (played by Martin Freeman) in the 2018 film Black Panther.
 The scene became an internet meme, and was praised as one of the best scenes in the film.

+The song was used in the Disney+ series Percy Jackson and the Olympians.

+The song is used by Los Angeles Dodgers pitcher Kyle Hurt for his walkout song.